Tracking your demand generation performance goes beyond simply reviewing a handful of metrics at random.

 3. Maximize your campaign's conversion rates and ROI

-As Will Yang, the Head of Growth at Instrumentl puts it: “With a high-level understanding of performance, we can make well-informed decisions about where to focus our efforts and resources for maximum returns.”
+As Will Yang, the Head of Growth at Instrumentl puts it: “Performance data shows us where to focus resources for the best pipeline and revenue returns.”

 4. Make data-informed decisions to optimize your campaigns